What you probably never knew about candida

 Candida thrives on sugar.

-How does Candida as disease progress in the body?
+How does Candida as a disease progress in the body?

-1. Exposure to antibiotics, chlorine, alcohol or any other thing that will kill your normal intestinal flora will cause bacterial overgrowth – like Candida.
+1. Exposure to antibiotics, chlorine, alcohol, or anything that kills your normal intestinal flora causes bacterial overgrowth, such as Candida.

 2. Important: Candida invades the organs.
 The liver is usually the most affected organ because blood from the intestines where Candida flourish flows directly to the liver.

-3. More importantly: Candida causes changes in the liver with the purpose to feed the candida.
+3. More importantly, Candida causes changes in the liver to feed the candida.
 One ‘s appetite is a primary function of the liver.
-Suddenly you start craving foods like more fermented foods, beer, cheeses and sugars.
+Suddenly, you start craving fermented foods, beer, cheese, and sugar.
 Some people even crave vinegar-like salad dressings and pickles.
-Often younger kids have cravings for milk, cheese, yoghurt, macaroni and cheese, or peanut butter.
+Younger kids often crave milk, cheese, yoghurt, macaroni and cheese, or peanut butter.

-5. Candida influence the systems in the body that it invades causing many unpleasant symptoms.
+5. Candida influences the systems in the body that it invades, causing many unpleasant symptoms.
 The main sites are the digestive, immune and nervous systems.
-Candida, like other fungi, grows slowly and symptoms appear gradually.
+Candida, like other fungi, grows slowly, and symptoms appear gradually.
 It is the cause of many diseases – from obesity to heavy drinking – and is often missed by doctors.
-To have even mild Candida overgrowth is not typical, although it is prevalent in the modern world.
+Even mild Candida overgrowth is not typical, although it is prevalent today.

 Symptoms of candida overgrowth can be: